 Referral Pathway and Guidance for University of Warwick Students

-This pathway is aimed to provide clear guidance and resources for everyone on campus to help survivors of sexual violence understand their options and where to get appropriate support.
-Sexual Assault Pathway PDF
+This pathway aims to provide clear guidance and resources for everyone on campus to help survivors of sexual violence understand their options and where to get appropriate support: Sexual Assault Pathway PDF

-If having looked at the pathway you are unsure who to speak to then you can contact either Student Support or SU Advice Centre and speak to someone about your options and where to get help:
+If, having looked at the pathway, you are unsure who to speak to then you can contact either Student Support or the SU Advice Centre:

 Blue Sky Centre

-- CRASAC offer a free and confidential service that provides support, counselling, information and advocacy for all survivors who have experienced any kind of sexual abuse of any kind at any time in their life.
+- CRASAC offer a free and confidential service that provides support, counselling, information and advocacy for all survivors who have experienced sexual abuse at any time in their life.
 Counselling can also be provided to parents/carers/partners and supporters of survivors.
-All of staff and volunteers are self-defining women and they provide safe spaces.
+All staff and volunteers are self-defining women and they provide safe spaces.
 Their helpline and ISVA services are also available to men and boys.

 - CRASAC also offers effective and appropriate interpretation for clients with language barriers.
-In addition, CRASAC reaches out to people who cannot reach in due to barriers by providing outreach support for BAMER communities.
+In addition, CRASAC reaches out to people in BAME communities.

 Rape Crisis England

 - This is a national charity and umbrella body for their network of independent rape crisis organisations.
-Their wesite has lots of useful information and can help you find local organisations that can give guidance.
+Their website has lots of useful information and can help you find local organisations which can give guidance.